 Construction of Hands

 The knuckles are curved, not square.
 The fingers are not sausages at the end of a rectangle; they are more square shaped with rounded corners.
 The backs of the fingers are longer than the palm side (ever noticed that before?).
 Halfway between the wrist and the longest finger usually falls at the web at the end of the fingers, not at the knuckles.
-They say the length of the hand from wrist to longest finger is the length of your face, but I either have a very long face or a very short hand.
+They say the length of the hand from wrist to the longest finger is the length of your face, but I either have a very long face or a very short hand.
 Measure yours and see.
 The width of the wrist is roughly the same as the width of the second, third and fourth fingers combined.
 A woman’s fingertips are more rounded, whereas a man’s fingertips are more squared.
 I think that has something to do with the musculature.
-A child’s hands are pudgy and the knuckles are usually not pronounced, but as you age, the knuckles become more and more visible until the elderly have very thin skin and the veins as well as tendons and knuckles become very visible.
+A child’s hands are pudgy and the knuckles are usually not pronounced, but as you age, the knuckles become more and more visible until the elderly have very thin skin and the veins, as well as tendons and knuckles, become very visible.

-Want to get better?
+Want to Draw Better?

 Do you have areas where you feel your drawing are less than perfect?
 Want to get better at lips or ears or hands?
 Do what I did and schedule one drawing per day for 100 days.
 It doesn’t take that long for just one drawing and you will be amazed at the skill and confidence that comes from the exercise.
 It is very galvanizing.
 Your drawings will never be the same.